-Reasonable Adjustments should be made to ensure participation of a child or YP with additional needs and or protected characteristics but these adjustments should not impinge unduly on the purpose of the activity.
+Adjustments made to include a disabled child or young person should not impinge unduly on the planned purpose of the activity.

 Expectations of staff must be reasonable, so that what is required of them (to include a given young person) is within their competence.